javascript-tutorial/en.javascript.info/9-regular-expressions/22-regexp-sticky/article.md

 - Or an operator `pattern:[+-/*]`?
 - (a syntax error if it's not anything in the expected list)

-In Javascript, to perform a search starting from a given position, we can use `regexp.exec` with `regexp.lastIndex` property, but that's not what we need!
+In JavaScript, to perform a search starting from a given position, we can use `regexp.exec` with `regexp.lastIndex` property, but that's not what we need!

 We'd like to check the match exactly at given position, not "starting" from it.